 Is Daikin or Mitsubishi better?

-Both are excellent Japanese brands with effectively identical reliability records.
+Both are excellent Japanese brands with effectively identical reliability records, both sold via specialist retailers in Australia (not Amazon AU).
 The honest difference: Daikin has the larger Australian service network, marginally better Wi-Fi and app support, and is typically 15 to 25% cheaper than the Mitsubishi Electric equivalent — making it the better value choice for most buyers.
 Mitsubishi Electric is quieter (2 dB lower indoor noise on comparable models, genuinely noticeable in bedrooms), has better cold-climate heating performance below 0°C, and has superior fit-and-finish on the indoor unit.
 Choose Mitsubishi Electric if bedroom quietness or cold-climate heating matters most to you, or if the premium design matters.
 Choose Daikin for every other scenario — including if you're installing multiple units and total cost matters.
+Footnote: Mitsubishi Heavy Industries is a separate company from Mitsubishi Electric; its Avanti 2.5kW is the one tier-1 Japanese option directly on Amazon AU's buy-box if you're willing to coordinate your own installer.